JackalJoe/USB-Docs/(3) Ultraseedbox Applications/SickChill.md

 ![](https://i.imgur.com/V1yDoun.png)

-There is only one option here that must be adjusted to work with the Ultraseedbox folder structure.
+There is only one option here that must be adjusted to work with the Ultra.cc folder structure.
 By default, **Show root directories** is set to your `files` folder like this:

 ![](https://i.imgur.com/dUYcsBo.png)